health coach, meditation/yoga teacher since 1999

 After that, we follow up on your preferred schedule, weekly, monthly or bi-annually.
 My rate is usually per hour.
 But in the current emergency I am happy to adapt the fee for clients dealing with financial adversity.

-Please take a look at the Wheel of Health below to see the possibilities in health and wellness coaching for you...
+Please take a look at the Wheel of Health below to consider possibilities in health and wellness coaching for you...

 *Certified by Duke University Integrative Health as a professional health coach